Avelynin/Habit-Tracker/README.md

 ## Testing and usage

-For Testing purpose the Krzysztof account should be used as it is already containy 4 weeks data.<br>
+**For Testing purpose the Krzysztof account should be used as it is already containy 4 weeks data!**<br>

 ### User menagment